-Use the "unalter" command to reverse the effect of having changed the log K's for a species, mineral, gas, or surface reaction, the K_d for a sorbed species, or the K_f and n_f for a Freundlich species.
+Use the "unalter" command to reverse the effect of having changed the log K's for a species, mineral, gas, or surface reaction, the selectivity coefficient for an exchange species, the K_d for a sorbed species, the K_f and n_f for a Freundlich species, or the properties of a solid solution in the current dataset.
 Example:

 In this case, the log K values for quartz revert to those in the current thermodynamic dataset.
-The argument "ALL" resets the log K's, K_d 's, or K_f 's and N_f 's for all species, minerals, gases, and surface species.
+The argument "ALL" resets the log K's, selectivity coefficients, K_d 's, or K_f 's and N_f 's for all species, minerals, gases, and surface species, as well as the properties of all solid solutions in the dataset.